-In A Mental Hospital Again, A Psychiatrist Listens To How I Discovered The Demon That Torments Me
+In A Mental Hospital Again, A Psychiatrist Listened To How I Discovered The Demon That Torments Me

 “It’s going to be alright,” the nurse said, gently placing her hand on my forearm.

 Securely strapped to the gurney, I watched the fluorescent tube lights passing over my head.
 The stainless-steel ceiling of the elevator quickly replaced the lights, and I heard the orderly press a button.
 I didn’t need to see his finger to know that he pushed the number 4.

 Few people notice that the button for the fourth floor is missing in the elevators by the main lobby.
 Concern and worry consume most visitors stepping into those little grey boxes.
 They come to visit someone they love, so little things like missing numbers on the elevator’s pad go unnoticed.